MarcoPalomino/LoggerEngine/README.md

 * Creation Date / Type/ Message

+At the end, if the log is processed succesfully, the system should display an error message.
+In background the @Log entity used in the application will have a new status that indicates the Log was saved without issues.

-The system should validate that the selected Assembly was previouslly loaded; otherwise, it should display an error message.
+Finally, the system should validate that the selected Assembly was previouslly loaded; otherwise, it should display an error message.

 ## Pluggable Engine